1cbyc/1cbyc-web-scraper/README.md

 #### All in all, you now know you can open the scraped_data.db file using an SQLite browser to inspect the data and not use my shitty method.

-## Contributing
+## As for Contributing

-Honestly, i want you guys to fork this repository, make improvements, and submit pull requests.
+to be honest, i want you guys to fork this repository, make improvements, and submit pull requests. probably we'd get a v2.1 release faster. suggest new features too, and i promise to work on it (if it makes sense).

+# PLEASE USE IT FOR EDUCATIONAL PURPOSES O!